NAME0x0/NAME0x0/README.md

 ---

-# 👋 Hello, I'm Afsah
+# 👋 Hello, I'm Muhammad Afsah

 🎓 Pursuing a BSc (Hons) in IT at Middlesex University Dubai
 🚀 Passionate about creating tech for convenience, financial freedom, and impacting the future.
 Aspiring to contribute to AI development and entrepreneurship.